AGProjects/sylk-webrtc/README.md

     make watch
 ```

-* Deploy the built website to the server
+* Deploy the built website to the default server (SIP2SIP.info)

 ```
     make deploy
 ```

-* Deploy the built website to the staging server
+* Deploy the built website to the default staging server (SIP2SIP.info)

 ```
     make deploy-test
 ```

+To deploy the built website to your own web server, copy the contents of the
+dist/ folder to the location on de website where you want it to be
+available.
+See examples/apache/.htaccess for required rewrite rules.

 ### Electron application